 A: There will be ongoing auditing of providers' CPD activities with Medicare FPS providers required to retain proof of participation in all FPS related CPD activities in order to satisfy the audit requirements.
 Records must be kept for two years.

-The department had previously contracted the relevant professional organisations to monitor compliance with these new CPD requirements, but this has now been altered due to constraints associated with legislation.
-The new CPD requirements for FPS providers will now be monitored by Medicare.
-Further information on the audit process will be provided prior to the commencement of audits.
+The department had previously contracted the relevant professional organisations to monitor compliance with these CPD requirements, but this has now been altered due to constraints associated with legislation.
+The CPD requirements for FPS providers are monitored by Medicare.
+Further information on the audit process was provided prior to the commencement of audits.

 Those providers who are deemed to have not met the requirements will be removed by Medicare Australia as an eligible provider of Medicare FPS services.Top of page

 Q: How do I request a review of a decision that I have not complied with the CPD requirements?

 A: A reconsideration mechanism will allow for providers to request either a further 28 days to complete the 10 hours of FPS CPD or apply for internal review of a decision that the provider has not achieved the required FPS CPD.

 Providers who are removed from the approved provider list by Medicare Australia can be placed back on the list once they meet the FPS related CPD requirements for the previous cycle (total of 10 hours) and will be required to meet the requirements for the new cycle in full by 30 June each year.

 Q: What if I do not want to meet the CPD requirements?

 A: All allied mental health professionals will have the opportunity to meet the CPD requirements to continue to provide FPS services, or provide other psychological services to their clients outside of Medicare.